JRodrigoF/JRodrigoFlores.github.io/_projects/Genomic-impact-of-the-Black-Death-in-Europe.md

 collection: projects
 ---

 Archaeologists and historians estimate that between 30% and 50% of the European population died during the 13th-14th centuries due to yet another wave of highly infectious _Yersinia pestis_.
 Whether it was caused by the same strain that was already present in Europe from previous incoming spreads from Asia, or this was a new and perhaps more deadly strain is still matter of debate.
-Importantly however, one question still remains to be answered: What do modern Eurasian genomes tell us about it?
-Was it in the magnitude estimated by archaeologists?
-Do the estimates by region also correlate with the genomic evidence?
+Importantly however, one question remains to be properly addressed: What do modern Eurasian genomes tell us about it?
+Do we see based on genetic evidence that the magnitude of the events was in the same scale as the estimates from archaeology?
+Do the estimates by region also correlate with the genetic evidence?

-The plan is to use a panel of Eurasian individuals sequenced at high-coverage spanning from Spain to the Urals and apply methodologies that recover fluctuation in population size in the recent past.
+I am using a panel of Eurasian individuals geographically spanning from Spain to the Urals, and applying on them methodologies that recover fluctuation in population size in the recent past.